 Memory manipulation has become one of the most hotly pursued topics in neuroscience.
 After all, much or of who are is based on what we’ve learned, including memories that we can consciously recall as well as acquired desires and habits that can lead to problems like addiction.
 In rodents, we’ve known for decades that damage to the hippocampus can erase recently-formed memories.
 Studies of reconsolidation have shown us that when a memory is retrieved it becomes labile and allows for new information to be added, thereby creating an updated version.
 More recently we (humans) have been able to identify the neurons involved in memory formation and show that killing them, and only them, results in memory erasure.
 Bringing us even closer to the stuff of movies, studies by Garner et al. in Science and Liu et al. in Nature have now artificially controlled memory formation and recall.
 We’re essentially talking about reactivating memory by pushing a button.
 Yes – you can say “dude, whoah” now.
-Read the rest of this entry »
+Continue reading Forming and recalling memories.
+Artificially.

 I’ve always enjoyed making lists.
 As a kid I can remember writing lists of rhyming words, lists of all the Ocean Pacific clothes I owned, lists of all the people I knew.
 Many years later, I hope I’ve now made a list that is actually useful.

 Adult neurogenesis is now undisputed.
 Pretty much on a weekly basis there is a new paper that examines both levels of adult hippocampal neurogenesis and behavior, attempting to draw a functional connection.
 The good news is that the argument for a behavioral function for adult neurogenesis continues to get stronger.
 The bad news is that there’s a massive pileup of data, and it’s becoming hard to filter through the relevant studies – first you have to find them amongst the 1000+ studies of adult neurogenesis.
 Then you have to read them.
 What behaviors are examined?
 Is there an effect of reducing or enhancing neurogenesis?
 What method is used to manipulate neurogenesis?
 What do other studies find that performed a similar analysis?
-Read the rest of this entry »
+Continue reading A list of experiments that relate adult hippocampal neurogenesis to behavior